-The general principle is that the first £1,500 of each and every claim is borne by the service (in this case the school) and the next £73,500 of each and every claim is internally funded.
-External insurers will underwrite only claims in excess of £73,500.
+The general principle is that the first £1,500 of each and every claim is borne by the service (in this case the school) and the next £95,500 of each and every claim is internally funded.
+External insurers will underwrite only claims in excess of £100,000, which is the PCC policy excess in respect of schools.